jbirddog/blue/README.md

    1. If not exit
    1. If so read a byte and increment the input buffer's here by one byte
 1. Locate the opcode entry in the opcode map
-   1. If it is 0 exit with bad opcode
+   1. If code address is 0 push the opcode on the data stack and call invalid opcode handler
-1. Call the opcode handler
+1. Push the code address and flags on the data stack and call the opcode handler
 1. Goto 1

 Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute, including